andreidmt/mvp/@r3wy.e2e/README.md

-# Revy's Cypress E2E tests
+# R3wy's Cypress E2E tests

 > The more your tests resemble the way your software is used, the more
 > confidence they can give you.